freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/debugging/catch-mixed-usage-of-single-and-double-quotes.md

 </section>

 ## Instructions

 <section id='instructions'>

-Fix the string so it either uses different quotes for the <code>href</code> value, or escape the existing ones.
+Fix the string so it either uses different quotes for the `href` value, or escape the existing ones.
 Keep the double quote marks around the entire string.

 </section>

 ## Tests

 <section id='tests'>

 ```yml